lindekaer/lindekaer.github.io/content/articles/hiking-in-tatry-rohace.md

 </div>

 ## Hiking opportunities
 We did two major hikes in the Tatry Roháče region.
 The first hike started by taking the cable car next to Penzióne Šindľovec.
 We headed towards Salatin with the goal of ending by Banikovske sedlo before descending.
+All in all, we passed the peaks of: Brestova, Telaciarky, Salatin, Spalena, Pachol'a, and Banikov.
 The hike was easy and had plenty of good view points along the way.
 We kept a decent pace, but took many breaks resulting in a total hiking time of around 8 hours.

 The second hike was planned according to a goal that Karel and I set during our last visit to the region.
 We wanted to hike the great ciruit going from Penzióne Šindľovec across Volovec, onto Ostry Roháč and several other peaks before ending at Banikov and descending down through the valley.
 This was a more challenging hike with quite a few sections with chains on the steep mountain sides.
 It took us 12 hours to complete the full circuit.